framer/snippets/components/Page: External controls.md

 ## Usage

 This file now exports a function called `createPageControls`.
-This function is used to create a special hook that can, in turn, be used to turn many different components into controls for the **same** `Page` component.
+This function is used to create a special hook that can be used to create overrides that in turn can turn design components into controls for the **same** `Page` component.

 ### Create page controls hook